lovexyn0827/MessMod/README.md

 ##### `/messcfg setGlobal <option> <value>`

 Set the global value (used as the default value of options for new saves) and the save-specific value of `<option>` to `<value>`.

+##### `/messcfg list [<label>]`

+List all options with a given label.
+If no label is given, all option will be listed.

+Available labels:

+- `MESSMOD`: Options related to features of MessMod itself.
+- `ENTITY`: Options related to entities.
+- `RENDERER`: Options related to renderers.
+- `INTERACTION_TWEAKS`: Options to simplify or enhance interactions.
+- `EXPLOSION`: Options related to explosions.
+- `RESEARCH`: Options that may be useful when researching the game mechanisms.
+- `REDSTONE`: Options to debug redstone contraptions.
+- `CHUNK`: Options related to chunks.
+- `BUGFIX`: Bug fixes.
+- `BREAKING_OPTIMIZATION`: Aggressive optimizations which may break some vanilla mechanisms.
+- `MISC`: Miscellaneous.

 ### Modifying Entity Properties